-- i) Detached Dwellings, Semi-Detached Dwellings, Duplexes and Triplexes;
+- Detached Dwellings, Semi-Detached Dwellings, Duplexes and Triplexes;

 - ii) Street Townhouses;

-- iii) Standard and Common Element Condominium Developments: Single Detached; and Townhouse;
+- iii) Standard and Common Element Condominium Developments - Single detached; and,

+- townhouse;

-- iv) Horizontal Multiple Dwellings;
+- i) Horizontal Multiple Dwellings;

-- v) Apartment;
+- ii) Apartment;

-- vi) Commercial; and
+- iii) Commercial; and

-- vii) Industrial.
+- iv) Industrial.

 In addition to these Standards, the City of Mississauga Urban Design Guidelines and Reference Notes should be reviewed.
 These include, but are not limited to: